The Who, What, Why & How Of Double-Socks

 WrightSocks: These are socks with two layers built in to them.
 Everytime I put them on, the inner sock tends to fold over on itself in a couple of places, enough to think that it's going to cause a problem.
 But that doesn't last long and has never been an issue while I'm walking or running.
 My foot seems to move around too much in the beginning as the two layers easily glide over one another.
 But again, this doesn't last long - presumably a bit of sweat increases friction levels enough to lessen the relative movement.
 The ones I've used have the fibre content below.

-Fortisocks: A one size fits all thin short tubular sock designed to be the inner sock layer.
-It feels a lot like a stocking.
-Unfortunately, there is no information available on their fibre content on their website.
-They feel a lot like a nylon stocking under your standard sock.
+Fortisocks (no longer in production): A one size fits all thin short tubular sock designed to be the inner sock layer.
+The closest alternative is the good old ladies nylon knee-high stocking cut shorter and worn under your standard sock.

 ArmaSkin: Also an inner sock layer, the ArmaSkin sock is different to other double sock inners I've seen.
 They feel very unusual because the sock sticks to you.
 I'm sure that's because of the silicone content - silicone has a high friction level.
 Their fibre content is 87% polyester 16% Spandex 5% silicone.